 When the finger‐pointing starts, the answer to such questions is, unfortunately, the University – at least to the mind of victims, their lawyers, the media, and often the judiciary.
 In fairness to this perspective, Universities are in a position of leadership vis‐à‐vis their employees and their students and can therefore influence behavior.

 Unsafe buildings and reckless students are hard to control.
 The problem for universities is that “unsafe” properties and careless behavior create risks and liability.
 Campus and off‐campus housing present a unique safety challenge for administrators, primarily because of the youth and inexperience of student housing residents, and the difficulty of monitoring every possible source of fire.
 If something could have been done to prevent the fire, minimize damage, or make residents safer, and the university failed to take the appropriate action, or implement an available solution, someone will attempt to claim that the university has liability.
+Examples of available solutions are a fire extinguisher inspection system or a life safety inspection system with a mobile app.
 It’s very easy to argue that “something” could have been done, especially with the benefit of clear hindsight.

 The United States is a highly litigious nation.
 All universities and colleges are exposed to both meritorious and spurious claims spawned by our country’s “litigious culture.”
 Whether the university was actually at fault or not isn’t necessarily relevant.
 In our culture it’s not the substance or merit of the claims that counts, it’s “the seriousness of the charge leveled” that often governs the dialog.
 Claims will be filed against universities regardless of actual liability, regardless of the actual facts, and regardless of a claim’s actual merit.
 Why?